Please keep checking our Faith Communities and COVID-19 webpage for all the latest updates.

 Watch for further updates and correspondence as details are finalized.

-Ryerson is very happy to welcome our new full time minister, the Reverend Tim Graham.
-A graduate of Queen’s Theological College, Rev Tim begins his tenure here on February 5th.
+The Reverend Tim Graham celebrates his first year anniversary as Ryerson’s full-time minister.
+A graduate of Queen’s Theological College, Rev Tim began his tenure here on February 5, 2019.
 He comes to us with many years of experience in ministry and great enthusiasm.
-Welcome Rev Tim!

 Please find our Ryerson history in downloadable format.